© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Low Mill furnace is a scheduled monument protected by Historic England under reference 1004793.
 View the official record →

-Low Mill furnace is a blast furnace located in Yorkshire that dates from the 18th century industrial period.
+Low Mill furnace is a blast furnace located in Yorkshire, dating from the eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004793.

 Low Mill furnace is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004793.